OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 When targets are created via Cloud Target Discovery, they are monitored by Octopus.
 When the cloud resources are removed, Octopus will detect unhealthy targets and remove them periodically.

 :::hint
-Server will not remove unhealthy targets immediately.
-Once a target is found to be unhealthy, the server will perform a health check once a minute.
-If a target fails five health checks in a row, it will be removed.
+Octopus will not remove unhealthy targets immediately.
+Once a target is found to be unhealthy, Octopus will perform a health check once a minute.
+It will be removed if a target fails five health checks in a row.
 :::

 ## Examples